-Hudson Yards developers Related Companies and Oxford Properties Group were joined by U.S. Senate Minority Leader Charles E. Schumer, Congressman Adriano Espaillat, Congressman Jerrold Nadler, Council Speaker Corey Johnson, First Deputy Mayor Dean Fuleihan and numerous elected officials; Gary LaBarbera, President of the Building and Construction Trades Council of Greater New York; and collaborators including architects, designers, contractors, engineers, restaurateurs and chefs, retail and corporate CEOs; and notable New Yorkers to celebrate the opening of New York’s newest neighborhood.
+Hudson Yards developers Related Companies and Oxford Properties Group were joined by U.S. Senate Minority Leader Charles E. Schumer; Congressman Adriano Espaillat; Congressman Jerrold Nadler; Council Speaker Corey Johnson; First Deputy Mayor Dean Fuleihan; numerous elected officials; Gary LaBarbera, president of the Building and Construction Trades Council of Greater New York; and collaborators including architects, designers, contractors, engineers, restaurateurs and chefs, retail and corporate CEOs and notable New Yorkers to celebrate the opening of New York’s newest neighborhood.
 Native New Yorker and CNN anchor Anderson Cooper served as master of ceremonies.
-Live performances by singer and songwriter Andra Day, Dancers of The Ailey School and the National Chorale, The Professional Performing Arts High School Choir, marked the extraordinary occasion.
-One hundred notable New Yorkers, from civic leaders to Broadway stars, sports icons to fashion designers, media personalities to artists, cultural principals to chefs, corporate heads and crowd favorite Big Bird, gathered in the Public Square and Gardens to walk Vessel’s 2,500 steps for the first time.
+Live performances by singer and songwriter Andra Day, Dancers of The Ailey School and National Chorale, The Professional Performing Arts High School Choir, marked the extraordinary occasion.
+One hundred notable New Yorkers from civic leaders to Broadway stars, sports icons to fashion designers, media personalities to artists, cultural principals to chefs, corporate heads to crowd favorite Big Bird gathered in the Public Square and Gardens to walk Vessel’s 2,500 steps for the first time.
 Attendees participated in inaugural walks up Vessel, the neighborhood’s centerpiece designed by Thomas Heatherwick and Heatherwick Studio.
 A ribbon-cutting and photo-op at The Shops & Restaurants followed with development executives and retail and restaurant partners.

 Governor Cuomo said, “The development of Hudson Yards has transformed the West Side of Manhattan, creating jobs and economic opportunity for New Yorkers.
 With the building of a new Pennsylvania Station-Moynihan Farley complex, we are going to connect this emerging neighborhood to a world-class 21st century transportation hub.
 Today marks our continued commitment toward building an even more sustainable City and region, and we are proud to be creating a stronger future for our state.”

-Congressman Jerrold Nadler said, “Today is truly a historic day in New York City, it is not every day that you get to open a brand new neighborhood in Manhattan.
+Congressman Jerrold Nadler said, “Today is truly a historic day in New York City.
+It is not every day that you get to open a brand new neighborhood in Manhattan.
 The one word that best describes Hudson Yards is ‘transformative.’
-This project is not a stand-alone development – it is the creation of a new, mixed use neighborhood, including public parks, cultural institutions, affordable housing, and thousands of jobs.
-As this project has created much-needed links between Chelsea, Clinton and Hell’s Kitchen, it has, thankfully, become easy to forget how disruptive the West Side Yards were to our urban fabric.
+This project is not a standalone development—it is the creation of a new mixed-use neighborhood, including public parks, cultural institutions, affordable housing and thousands of jobs.
+As this project has created much-needed links between Chelsea and Hell’s Kitchen, it has, thankfully, become easy to forget how disruptive the West Side Yards were to our urban fabric.
 I congratulate the many partners that have made this revitalization of the West Side possible.”

 Manhattan Borough President Gale A. Brewer said, “The stunning Hudson Yards transformation is a testament to what New York City is capable of.
 I’m thrilled to welcome New York’s newest neighborhood that will encompass everything from a world-class business district to affordable housing, and look forward to watching it blossom into what is sure to be a tourist destination, and a beautiful communal space for all to enjoy.”